Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/1-introduction.md

 ### Vivado Design Suite, System Edition

-Xilinx offers a broad range of development system tools, collectively called the Vivado Design Suite.
+Xilinx offers a broad range of development system tools, collectively called the Vivado&reg; Design Suite.
 Various Vivado Design Suite editions can be used for embedded system development.
 In this guide, you will use the System Edition.
 The Vivado Design Suite editions are shown in the following figure.